Mercicom/video.gacho/README.md

 - Click "API Settings" to enter your Google Gemini API key
 - Upload video files (MP4, WebM, etc.)
 - Click "Analyze" and wait for results
-- Export as CSV or JSON
+- Export as CSV, JSON, or Google Sheets

 **That's it! 🎉 No environment variables or complex setup required.**